 It is worth watching this video of the conversation that Julia Hartley-Brewer has with activist Laura Coryton on YouTube as these exchanges do not happen very often.
 You realise quickly why they don’t because the activist’s insistence that biological men are women and biological women are men and therefore men can have periods sounds so ridiculous.
 Better to fend off any debate with cries of ‘transphobia’ which is why there has been no debate.
 The activists and increasingly our organisations are no longer using the word woman and man to mean biological sex but indeed some ill-defined identity.
 Women’s ability to define themselves has been hijacked.

 The word women has been replaced in certain medical notices and replaced with obscure descriptive nouns like menstruaters, and cervix holders so that ‘trans men’ can be included.
 This is biologically confusing and incorrect.
 The British Medical Association sent out guidance suggesting that practitioners do not use the word expectant mothers as it might offend trans people.
 A group of lesbians with teeshirts with ‘lesbians are women’ were refused service at the National Theatre last year as they were deemed offensive.
-Organisations are now making up new words like Womxn( the most recent being Oxfam) in a bid to be inclusive without recognition that they are being excluding of half the population.
+Organisations are now making up new words like Womxn( the most recent being Oxfam) in a bid to be inclusive, whilst excluding women.

 The feminist project is based on a common understanding of the word ‘woman’.
 Woman is a biological sex category and their rights are given to them on that understanding.
 Trans people are just that, trans, and may well live their life socially as women or men.
 Some activists’ insistence on re defining woman as a social identity is offensive to women as is the insistence that women are themselves a sub category of women, cis women.
 Surely it is not too much to ask that women retain the right to define themselves.
 Language is not fixed and can change by use therefore it is imperative that we continue to use the word woman as we, women, want to use it.